Raezroth/Linux-ARM-Gaming-Chroot/README.md

 To see Videos of games running, check out these links:

+WARNING: Source engine games _may_ not work with Box86/64 due to new libmimalloc update on the Source Engine.
+Some devices vary, Gold Source works fine though.

 1. [Half Life 2 Deathmatch and Half Life 2 on PinePhone Pro with Box86](https://www.youtube.com/watch?v=lAfEB0B14fw)

 2. [PinePhone Pro running Portal 2 through Steam using Box86](https://www.youtube.com/watch?v=yPr0Aw3xZrA)